ngokevin/cyder/docs/index.rst

 TLD's (Top Level Domains)
 +++++++++++++++++++++++++
-It is necisccary to have records (like A records) that exist at the top level of a domain.
+It is necisccary to have records (like :ref:`address_record`) that exist at the top level of a domain.
 Assume we have two domains::

     oregonstate.edu